-On January 10, 2012, Shadow View Land and Farming, LLC, a limited liability company owned by our Company, acquired a 202-acre property, zoned for the development of up to 843 single-family residential units, located in the City of Coachella, California.
-The property was acquired at a foreclosure auction for \$55 million.
-The property was acquired at a song-term investment in developable land.
+On January 10, 2012, Shadow View Land and Farming, LLC, a limited liability company owned by our Company, acquired a 202-acre property, zoned for the development of up to 816 single-family residential units, located in the City of Coachella, California.
+The property was acquired at a foreclosure auction for \$5.5 million.
+The property was acquired as a long-term investment in developable land.
 Half of the funds used to acquire the land were provided by James J. Cotter, our Chairman, Chief Executive Officer and controlling shareholder.
 Upon the approval of our Conflicts Committee, these funds were converted into a 50% interest in Shadow View Land and Farming, LLC.
 We are the managing member of this company.